Information Society (band): Oscillator, Synthesizer, and Modulator releases (2005–2009)

-Reformation of classic lineup and subsequent material: (2009–present)
+Reformation of classic lineup and subsequent material (2009–present)

-In September 2014, Information Society released their first album of new material featuring the old Harland/Cassidy/Robb line-up since 1992.
+In September 2014, Information Society released their first album of new material featuring the old Harland/Cassidy/Robb line-up since 1992, Hello World.
 Robb and Harland worked on this album throughout 2013 and the first half of 2014, as well as another project, still unannounced as of October 1, 2014.
+This album, with Harland back at lead vocals, brings the band closer to its classic sound, yet with a modern edge.
+Much like the Easter egg on the last track on Peace and Love, Inc., this album also has a secret track, when rendered using a spectrogram provides a URL and login credentials (now defunct) to 3 bonus tracks.

-Information Society released their next album on March 11, 2016, again featuring the old Harland/Cassidy/Robb line-up.
-The album features numerous covers, including "Dominion" by The Sisters of Mercy, "Beautiful World" by Devo, and "Don't You Want Me" by Human League.
-Guest artists include Vitamin C, Ayria, Leila Mack, and Gerald V. Casale.
+Information Society released the aforementioned project, Orders of Magnitude on March 11, 2016, again featuring the old Harland/Cassidy/Robb line-up.
+The album features numerous covers, including "Dominion" by The Sisters of Mercy, "Beautiful World" by Devo (Featuring Gerald V. Casale on vocals), and "Don't You Want Me" by Human League.
+Other guest artists include Vitamin C, Ayria, and Leila Mack.

 The single "Nothing Prevails" was released on the Tommy Boy Records label on June 29, 2018.
 Two versions were made available: one with vocals in English, and one with vocals in German.
 A video was also released, featuring mostly still art but with some slight animation.
 The singles "World Enough" and "Bennington" were released on the Tommy Boy Records label on January 11 and May 17, 2019 respectively.

 In August 2021 the band released ODDfellows, their eighth album, in both a standard mix and in THX Spatial Audio, optimized for headphones.

 Side projects

 Information Society's members Kurt Harland and Murat Konar's brother Mithat collaborated under the name A.K.A.
 They recorded two songs ("Cruel Lovin'" sung by Mithat, and "All You Ever Told Were Lies" sung by Harland) that were produced by Harland.

-They released a few 12" singles in 1988, and one CD in 1991.
+Artistry

+Information Society's musical style has been described as synth-pop, freestyle, dance-pop, electronic, new wave, electropop and electro-industrial.